 In addition, Jiyva will do the following:

 - Gain random mutations: Jiyva gives mutations as gifts, including rare mutations unique to Jiyva.
 This occurs only if you can safely mutate: mummies, ghouls, or lich form characters are not eligible.

 - Stat shuffling: Your stats are modified depending on your skills and the encumbrance rating of your body armour.
 The sum of all your stats does not change.

 | Jiyva does not appreciate abandonment, and will call down fearful punishments on disloyal followers!

 Jiyva's vengeance is swift and gurgling.
 All slimes turn against those who offend Jiyva, and Jiyva ensures a plentiful supply of slimes, both by calling jellies to ooze from the cracks in the walls and floor, and turning other nearby enemies into dangerous slimes.
 Victims, too, will find their own bodies becoming unstable; regularly transmuting into strange forms and acquiring debilitating mutations, as well as having any gifts of slime mutations stripped away from them.

 Upon abandonment, all slimes will immediately turn hostile, and Jiyva will occasionally punish you with one of the following forms of divine retribution:

 - Polymorphs you into a bat, fungus, pig, tree, or wisp.

 - Floods you with mutagenic radiation.

 - Sends a number of durably summoned high level slimes, eyeballs, and spores to attack you.

 - Jiyva is utilized best by a high level, late game player character.
 Moreso compared to the other gods, Jiyva can pose inconveniences to the early game character; slimes getting in the way of your spells, slimes eating items, and slimes running over levels and killing dudes justify Jiyva's placement far from the Ecumenical Temple.
 High level PCs tend to acquire two things; lots of bad mutations, and lots of junk laying around the dungeon.
-It is easy for someone who has already cleared the main dungeon to rapidly max out his piety score and remove all negative mutations, while retaining any positive ones and gaining plenty of new ones.
+It is easy for someone who has already cleared the main dungeon to rapidly max out their piety score and remove all negative mutations, while retaining any positive ones and gaining plenty of new ones.